willfurnass/sheffield_hpc/sharc/software/apps/abaqus.rst

 ------------------

-Abaqus 6.14-2 was installed using the :download:`install_abaqus.sh </sharc/software/install_scripts/apps/abaqus/614/install_abaqus.sh>` script; the module file is
+Abaqus 6.14-2 was installed using the :download:`install_abaqus.sh </sharc/software/install_scripts/apps/abaqus/6.14-2/binary/install_abaqus.sh>` script; the module file is
-:download:`614 </sharc/software/modulefiles/apps/abaqus/614>`.
+:download:`binary </sharc/software/modulefiles/apps/abaqus/6.14-2/binary>`.
 The binary installation was tested by launching ``abaqus cae`` and by using the above batch submission scripts.
 Abaqus at present does not run on more than one node when using MPI due to password-less ssh being disabled across nodes on ShARC.